ncase/anxiety/scenes/act4.md

 h: Well, if it turns out we *are* being a burden...

-h: ...that's good to know, too!
+h: That's good to know, too!

-h: We can then learn how to pro-actively ask people what they're comfortable with, knowing and respecting others' boundaries...
+h: We can then learn how to pro-actively ask people what they're comfortable with, to know and respect others' boundaries.

-b: ...all that "inter-personal skills" crap we keep seeing in counselor brochures.
+h: Y'know, all that "inter-personal skills" crap we see in counselor brochures.

-h: Yup.

 (#act4_something_else)